ty-limeng/HomelabStack/compose/beszel/README.md

 ### Notes:

 - `LISTEN` is a Unix socket used for local communication between dashboard and agent.
-- `KEY` is needed only if you're using remote agents.
-Can be kept for uniformity.
+- `KEY` is needed for both main server and remote agents.
 - `network_mode: host` allows full access to host’s network (needed for monitoring).

 ### Start the stack: